 The High Court has therefore ordered the agency to disclose the ‘calculator’, setting aside the offer made in December 2017.

-Gemma Redfern, a Fraud Solicitor at Cartwright King and lead lawyer in the substantive criminal case said:
+Gemma Redfern, a corporate and financial crime solicitor at Cartwright King and lead lawyer in the substantive criminal case said:

 “The difficulties in trying to prepare a crown court case of this size and complexity with counsel acting pro bono (as their proposed contract did not meet the professional requirements of the case) cannot be underestimated.
 It is vital to have counsel’s input at all stages of VHCC cases.